An Exclusive Look At Minnesota's First 5-Star Hotel

 The rooms go for anywhere between $500 and $900 a night, depending on the dates.

-The lobby and rooftop bars are open to the public, as well as Kaysen’s new restaurant.MORE NEWS: Target CEO Blames 'Unexpectedly High Costs' For Poor First Quarter Profit
+The lobby and rooftop bars are open to the public, as well as Kaysen’s new restaurant.MORE NEWS: Minnesota’s Big Breweries To Sell Growlers Again, Smaller Breweries Can Sell 6 Packs To-Go Under New Law

 Four Seasons plans to partner with north Minneapolis businesses and have community fairs.
 The hotel plans to take a special interest in two things: social justice and fighting childhood cancer.